When we visited Victoria Falls in Zambia, there were so many adventures to choose from, we couldn’t make a choice.

 We always wondered what a microlight flight would feel like and when we went to South Africa, we finally had our chance.

-Being so late, I didn't have a chance to even think about what we were about to do.
-How safe is it to fly in a tiny open air craft high above the Dolphin Coast looking down on the city and ocean below?
+How safe is it to fly in a tiny open aircraft high above the Dolphin Coast looking down on the city and ocean below?

 It turns out, he’s actually an instructor and airline pilot and was probably much older than he looked.
 I relaxed.